-Facility Type (select one):

-O Private Facility (privately funded entity; non-governmental)

-O Public Facility (publicly funded or government entity)

-O Combination (funded with public and private funds)

-Is this facility a mobile facility, or does this facility have mobile units?

-O Yes

-O No

-A mobile unit is a dedicated vehicle with a primary purpose of providing medical services (e.g., immunization services).

-VACCINES OFFERED

-Is this provider a specialty provider?
-Please note: the Immunization Program must review and approve any provider who identifies as a specialty provider.

-O Yes

-O No

-Vaccines Offered (Select One):

-□ All ACIP-recommended vaccines for children 0 through 18 years of age

-Select vaccines only (This option is available only for facilities designated as Specialty Providers by the Immunization Program)

-A "Specialty Provider" is defined as a provider that only serves (1) a defined population due to the practice specialty (e.g., OB/GYN, STD, family planning, etc.) or (2) a specific age group within the general population of children ages 0-18.
-Local health departments and pediatricians are not considered specialty providers.
-The Immunization Program has the authority to designate VFC providers as specialty providers.
-At the discretion of the Immunization Program, certain enrolled providers such as pharmacies or community vaccinators may offer a limited selection of vaccines.

-Select all vaccines offered by specialty provider:

-O COVID-19 O Meningococcal Conjugate O Td

-O DTaP O MMR O Tdap

-O Hepatitis A O Nirsevimab O Varicella

-O Hepatitis B O Pneumococcal Conjugate O Other, specify:

-O Pneumococcal Polysaccharide · · · ·

-O HPV O Polio

-O Influenza O Rotavirus

-PROVIDER POPULATION
+Facility Type (select one): O Private Facility (privately funded entity; non-gove O Public Facility (publicly funded or government en O Combination (funded with public and private fund tity) Is this facility a mobile facility, or does this facili ○ Yes ○ No ty have mobile units?
+A mobile unit is a dedicated vehicle with a primary purpose of providing medical services (e.g., mmunization services).
+VACCINES OFFERED Is this provider a specialty provider?
+Please no provider who identifies as a specialty provider. ○ Yes ○ No te: the Immunization Program must revie w and approve any Vaccines Offered (Select One): ☐ All ACIP-recommended vaccines for children 0 ☐ Select vaccines only (This option is available only for the Immunization Program) A " Specialty Provider " is defined as a provider that OB/GYN, STD, family planning, etc.) or (2) a specific health departments and pediatricians are not conside designate VFC providers as specialty providers.
+At such as pharmacies or community vaccinators may c age group within the general population of lered specialty providers.
+The Immunization the discretion of the Immunization Program, children ages 0-18.
+Local Program has the authority to Select all vaccines offered by specialty provider: O COVID-19 O Meningococcal Conjugate O Td O DTaP OMMR O Tdap O Hepatitis A O Nirsevimab O Varicella O Hepatitis B O Pneumococcal Conjugate O Other, specify: O HIB O Pneumococcal Polysaccharide O HPV O Polio O Influenza O Rotavirus

-Provider population based on patients seen during the previous 12 months.
-Report the number of children by age group who received vaccinations at your facility.
-Count a child only once based on the age/eligibility categories at the last immunization visit, regardless of the number of visits made.
-The following table details the number of children who received VFC vaccine and non-VFC vaccine, by eligibility category.

-of children by age category who received VFC vaccine VFC Vaccine Eligibility Categories <1 Year 1-6 Years 7-18 Years 19+ Years Total Enrolled in Medicaid No health insurance American Indian/Alaska Native Underinsured in FQHC/RHC or deputized facility 1 Total VFC: Non-VFC Vaccine Eligibility # of children by age category who received non-VFC vaccine Categories <1 Year 1-6 Years 7-18 Years 19+ Years Total Insured (private pay/health insurance covers vaccines) Children's Health Insurance Program (CHIP) 2 Total Non-VFC: Total Patients (must equal sum of Total VFC + Total Non-VFC)

-1Underinsured includes children with health insurance that does not cover vaccines or only covers specific vaccine types.
+DDOV/IDE D DODUL ATION Provider p received v visit, regar R POPULATION copulation based on patients seen vaccinations at your facility.
+Count rdless of the number of visits made vaccine, by eligibility category. a child only once based on the ag ge/eligibility categ gories at the last in mmunization VFC Vaccine Eligibility Categories # of children by age category who received VFC vaccine 3 <1 Year 1-6 Years 7-18 Years 19+ Years Total Enrolled in n Medicaid No health insurance American Indian/Alaska Native Underinsu facility 1 red in FQHC/RHC or deputized Total VFC : Non-VFC Vaccine Eligibility Categories # of children by age category who received non-VFC vaccine <1 Year 1-6 Years 7-18 Years 19+ Years Total Insured (p rivate pay/health insurance ccines) Children's Health Insurance Program (CHIP) 2 Total Non -VFC: ents (must equal sum of + Total Non-VFC) 1Underinsured includes children with health insurance that does not cover vaccines or only covers specific vaccine types.
 Children are eligible only for vaccines that are not covered by their insurance.
 In addition, to receive VFC vaccine, underinsured children must be vaccinated through a Federally Qualified Health Center (FQHC) or Rural Health Clinic (RHC) or under an approved deputized provider.
 The deputized provider must have a written agreement with an FQHC/RHC and the state/local/territorial immunization program in order to vaccinate underinsured children.

-2CHIP - Children enrolled in the state Children's Health Insurance Program (CHIP).
+2 CHIP - Children enrolled in the state Children's Health Insurance Program (CHIP).
 Children enrolled in CHIP are considered insured and are not eligible for vaccines through the VFC program.
 Each state determines how CHIP vaccine is purchased and administered by participating providers.

-- O Benchmarking

-- O Medicaid claims data

-- O IIS

-O Other (must describe):

-O Doses administered

-O Provider encounter data

-O Billing system
+TYPE OF DATA USED TO DET ION (choose all that apply) O Benchmarking O Medicaid claims data O IIS O Other (must describe): s administered der encounter da g system ata

+Provider Type Definitions